my-rds-store/my_study/source/english/bbc/six_minute_english/algorithms.rst

     Just like grouping the apples by size, sorting hundreds of emails by hand would take a long time.
 But using algorithms, computers do it in a flash – very quickly or suddenly.

 Neil
-    That phrase – in a flash – reminds me of how Albert Einstein came up with his famous equation, E=MC2.
+    That phrase – in a flash – reminds me of how Albert Einstein came up with his famous equation, E=MC :sup:`2`.

 Sam
     And that reminds me of your quiz question.
 You asked about the ‘E’ in E=MC2.
 I said it stands for ‘energy’.
 So, was I right?